descender76/cpp_proposals/function_ref/make_function_ref_more_functional.md

 template<class R, class...
 ArgTypes> class function_ref<R(ArgTypes...) cv noexcept(noex)>
 public:
   template<class MFP, class I> function_ref(nontype<MFP>, I*) noexcept;
-  // MFP is a member function pointer
+  // MFP is a member function pointer initialization statement
   // I is an instance of the type that house the member function pointed to by MFP template<class MFP> function_ref(nontype<MFP>) noexcept;
   template<class FP, class FST> function_ref(nontype<FP>, FST*) noexcept;
-  // FP is a free function pointer
+  // FP is a free function pointer initialization statement
   // FST is the type of the first parameter of the free function pointed to by FP template<class FP> function_ref(nontype<FP>) noexcept;
 };